Fast Facts About the Arboretum

 446 acres with 9.5 miles of winding roadways.

-American Nursery and Landscape Association, Friends of the National Arboretum, Garden Club of America, Herb Society of America, National Bonsai Foundation, National Capital Area Garden Clubs, Inc., National Capital Orchid Society, National Garden Clubs, Inc., Society of American Florists, and Woman's National Farm & Garden Association.
+American Nursery and Landscape Association, Friends of the National Arboretum, Garden Club of America, Herb Society of America, National Bonsai Foundation, National Capital Area Garden Clubs, Inc., National Capital Orchid Society, The National China Garden Foundation, National Garden Clubs, Inc., Society of American Florists, and Woman's National Farm & Garden Association.

 Over 140, working in all areas of the Arboretum.